QuarkChain/bench_kvdb/README.md

 **Note:**

 The actual percentage of these components depends on the database layout and compaction state.
-Therefore, conclusions below refer to component combinations rather than fixed % of DB size.
+Therefore, the conclusions below refer to component combinations rather than a fixed % of DB size.

 #### Read I/O Cost per Get